HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ## Heroku configuration
-You should also already have a Heroku account setup and installed from [Chapter 3: A simple app]({{ site.baseurl }}{% post_url book/2010-01-01-pages-app %}).
+You should also already have a Heroku account setup and installed from **Chapter 3: A simple app**.
 We need to make the following changes to our *Message Board* project to deploy it online:

 * update `Pipfile.lock`
 * new `Procfile`